Minority languages of Croatia: Slovak

 In 2011 there was 11 elementary schools in which students from Slovak minority were able to learn Slovak.
-Those schools were located in Ilok, Osijek, Soljani, Josipovac Punitovački, Markovac Našički, Jelisavac, Miljevci, Zdenci, Lipovljani and Međurići.
+Those schools were located in Ilok, Osijek, Soljani, Josipovac Punitovački, Markovac Našički, Jelisavac, Miljevci, Zdenci, Lipovljani and Međurić.
 Gymnasium in Požega was the first high school in Croatia to introduce Slovak-language education into its elective curriculum.
 Union of Slovaks in cooperation with the Slovak Cultural Center in Našice publish the magazine Prameň in Slovak.
 On the 200th anniversary of birth of Štefan Moyses in 1997 Croatian branch of Matica slovenská set a bilingual memorial plate at the building of the Gornji Grad Gymnasium in Zagreb.
 In 2003 second bilingual plate commemorating the work of Martin Kukučín was set up in Lipik.
 Matica slovenská in Zagreb published more than 10 books in Slovak over the years.
 In 1998 Central Library of Slovaks in Croatia was established as a section of Public library in Našice and as of 2016 its users had access to more than 4,000 volumes.